Ayush32/DSA-Leetcode/README.md

 # DSA-Leetcode
-This Rep Contains all question of Leetcode.
+This Repo Contains all question of Leetcode.